radman-x/AutoGenLabs/README.md

         },
     ```
 The, open and select AutoGenGuiChat.py tab and hit F5.

-## Test Prompts
-These prompts are know to work and can be run one after another -- including:
-* "tell a joke"
-* "write a very short poem"
-* "write a python function to list current directory"
-* "tell another joke"
-* "write a very short story"
-* "summarize conversation so far"

 ## Know issues
 * Bug: function calls not displayed in view